ozntel/ozanshare-publish-plugin/README.md

 This plugin allows you to publish your markdown notes with a single click directly from your Obsidian vault.

-**IMPORTANT**: This plugin is only available to users, who are on `Exclusive` Support level on `BuyMeCoffee`.
-Once you are in the group, I will send you the `TOKEN` you can use for the plugin.
-You can also reach me out directly using the details from [Contact](#Contact) below.
+**IMPORTANT**: The plugin is only available to users, who are on `Exclusive Support Level` on `BuyMeCoffee`: <a href="https://www.buymeacoffee.com/ozante" target="_blank">Exclusive Support Level</a>.
+Once you are in this support level, I will send you the `TOKEN` you can use for the plugin.
+You can also reach me out directly using the details from [Contact](#Contact) below to find out more.

+**REMEMBER**: This is still early stage for the plugin.
+There might be some bugs and missing features, which will be gradually improved, implemented.
+I will be grateful for your kind patience in case you see any bug, error and report me as soon as possible so that I can work on it.

+- For the moment, the plugin will be available on Desktop only.
+Once I find a solution for the error, I will change the availability to mobile, as well.

 To see more details, you can visit the page of `OzanShare Publish`: <a href="https://ozanshare.web.app" target="_blank">https://ozanshare.web.app</a>